 - frequency of use

-- use of alcohol or other drugs while using marijuana
+- use of alcohol or other drugs while using cannabis

-The term “strain” refers to the subspecies of the marijuana plant.
-There are three main strains of marijuana: Cannabis indica, Cannabis sativa, and a hybrid of the two.
+The term “strain” refers to the subspecies of the cannabis plant.
+There are three main strains of cannabis: Cannabis indica, Cannabis sativa, and a hybrid of the two.

 However, according to an interview with Dr. Ethan Russo, an established expert on the human endocannabinoid system, there is no evidence to suggest that the different strains actually produce different effects.